-I made sure to get out into camp everyday and visit with each of the different programs we offered, sometimes doing activities with or for them myself.
+I made sure to get out into camp everyday.
+To visit with each of the different programs we offered, sometimes doing activities with or for them myself.
 I gave the girls every opportunity to cover me in shaving cream, mud, paint, you name it.
 Their smiles and laughs were the biggest reason I loved working their.
 I wanted to give them the amazing experience I had as a girl at camp.

 Speak up for what is right

 I will never, just sit back and allow something to happen without taking a stand.
 History has proven that those who allow injustices to happen do nothing, but feed the flame.

 On a Girl Scout trip with the Freedom Foundation as a teenager to Philadelphia was one of the first times I clearly remember speaking up to someone.